apache/doris/docs/zh-CN/administrator-guide/http-actions/get-tablets.md

 ---
 {
-    "title": "GET ALL TABLETS ON A PARTICULAR BE", "language": "zh-CN"
+    "title": "GET TABLETS ON A PARTICULAR BE", "language": "zh-CN"
 }
 ---